tsliwowicz/crayon/README.md

 * We really want to add configurable Soft & Adaptive Thresholding algorithms
 * We should set up a site with a lot more documentation
 * We should create a migration plugin from graphite (We already have the one for munin)
+* We should set up a demo site for people to test Crayon online

 What are my alternatives ?
 --------------------------